 Sleepers who tend to sleep hot might want to go for a cooler mattress.
 Many people will do fine with the Puffy, but they might want to opt for bedding that helps them keep cool during the whole night.
 A mattress isn’t the only factor that plays a role in temperature control.
 The sleepwear a person chooses, bedroom temperature, and bedding also affect how cool or warm they feel overnight.

 When weight is put on the edges of the Puffy mattress, they tend to bend easily.
 When, rather than strong edge support, a mattress has soft edges, sleepers might not be able to use the entire surface of the bed.
-When they lie near the edge of the bed, they might roll-off or feel at risk of rolling off.
+They lie near the edge of the bed, they might roll-off or feel at risk of rolling off.

 In all-foam mattresses, soft edges are common.
 Hybrid and innerspring mattresses tend to have strong edge support because of their firm coil layers.
 Although edge support isn’t an important feature to all shoppers, it can matter more for one who has trouble getting in and out of bed.